-If The Project feels that the evidence of any learner is lacking, we may issue a Further Questions Form (via the trainer) for the learner to complete as a method of testing their Carbon Literacy.
-Read the Carbon Literacy Standard in full to understand exactly what The Project requires in terms of sufficient evidence that will enable us to certify your learners efficiently.
+If we feel that the evidence of any learner is lacking, we may issue a Further Questions Form (via the trainer) for the learner to complete as a method of testing their Carbon Literacy.
+Read the Carbon Literacy Standard in full to understand exactly what we require in terms of sufficient evidence that will enable us to certify your learners efficiently.
 As a trainer, you will be expected to ensure the evidence you submit is of a high standard in order to ensure learners are able to be certified on their first attempt, without us returning evidence with queries.

-Tip: The most up-to-date versions of the Certificate Request Form can be found here.
+Tip: The most up-to-date version of the Further Questions Form can be found on our website.